jsgounot/floria_analysis_workflow/README.md

 If you want to process your metagenomic samples, please use `multiple_species_production.snk`.

-Here is an example of the configuration file you can use:
+Here is an example of the configuration file:

 ```json
 {